spiralstudio/mods/pandora/README.md

 # Pandora

-Full items arsenal, no hacking, preview only.
+A full item arsenal, preview only.

 ## Usage